DCsunset/nix-config/README.md

 ## Usage

-Simply import the module in your home-manager config, make sure `dc-lib = nur-dcsunset.lib` is added to `extraSpecialArgs` in home-manager modules, and `nur-dcsunset.overlays.pkgs` is applied to nixpkgs.
+Simply import the module in your home-manager config, make sure the following config is set:
+- `dc-lib = nur-dcsunset.lib` is added to `extraSpecialArgs` in home-manager modules
+- `nur-dcsunset.overlays.pkgs` is added to nixpkgs overlay.
+- `emacs-dcsunset` is added to nixpkgs overlay.

 Example: